 1. Aloe vera

-2. Crassula Ovata
+2. Crassula Ovata- Jade

 Also known as the Jade plant.
 It’s one of the most popular succulents all around the globe.
-This dark green, oval leaves succulents are born on semi-woody stems.
+The dark green, oval leaves succulents are born on semi-woody stems.
 This easy succulent for beginners will thrive in full shade to full sun, no matter indoor or outdoor.

-In enough light, the leaf margins turn red in colour, and in spring it blooms, forming clusters of bright, beautiful flowers.
+In enough light, the leaf margins turn red in color, and in spring it blooms, forming clusters of bright, beautiful flowers.
 These flowers attract honeybees and butterflies.
 These succulents grow up to 5-feet tall to form a well-branched, awesome shrub.
 In cold winter weather, it is preferred to bring your jade plant indoors until spring shows again.

 3. Portulacaria afra